Budapest

 When we asked people what advice they would give someone preparing to move to Budapest, they said:

 "-Finding English-language real estate agents can be difficult but they do exist (I work for one) and it is worth it to find one.
 Mix ups I've experienced in the past include agents who confuse numbers (40 and 60, for example) and some debate over whether or not my landlady would offer a couch.
 Businesses that seek expat clients (relocation companies, some real estate agencies and also exercise studios, beauty salons) can have very useful information posted on their website.
 Choosing a neighborhood: Families seeking residential settings should look for houses on the Buda (West) side of the city, in districts 1, 2, 2A (a bit far from the city center but home to the American School) and 12.
 Residential parks exist with detached homes and lots of yard space.
 Those looking to live in the center and close to embassies/businesses should live on the Pest (East) side in district 5, 6 or 7.
 For urban but residential surroundings look at districts 9, 13 and 14.
-I saved a map of international schools in Budapest which will help those interested in living close to one: http://maps.google.com/maps/ms?ie=UTF8&hl=en&msa=0&msid=113650380662921546661.00048a66a58c714c0c74a&z=11," wrote one member in Budapest.
+I saved a map of international schools in Budapest which will help those interested in living close to one: http://maps.google.com/maps/ms?ie=UTF8&hl=en&msa=0&msid=113650380662921546661.00048a66a58c714c0c74a&z=11," explained one expat living in Budapest, Hungary.

 How do I find a place to live in Budapest?